garden-rs/garden/doc/src/configuration.md

 Variable references use shell `${variable}` syntax.

-Values that start with dollar-sign+space (`$ `) are called "exec expressions".
-Exec expressions are run through a shell after evaluation and replaced with the output of the evaluated command.
+- `${braced-variables}` are interpolated by Garden.

+- Plain `$shell_variables` are **not interpolated** so that they can be used in your command shell scriptlets without needing to escape them.

 When resolving values, variables defined in a tree scope override/replace variables defined at the global scope.
 Variables defined in garden scope override/replace variables defined in a tree scope.

+Values that start with dollar-sign + space (`$ `) are called "exec expressions".
+Exec expressions are run through a shell after evaluation and replaced with the output of the evaluated command.

 ### Required Variables